sprstays/SNVaultIntegration/README.md

 Integrates with Vault Agent running locally (e.g., on MID Server) to transparently forward authentication tokens.

+As of now it supports only Oracle JDBC connections.
+It can be easily extended to other DBs by updating the Java class.

 Benefits
 Eliminates hard-coded passwords in ServiceNow datasource configurations which can be decrypted by admins.